Ontario Regiment RCAC Regimental Museum

-The Oshawa Military and Industrial Museum is an accredited Canadian Forces Museum located in Oshawa, Ontario, Canada.
-The museum, more commonly known as The Ontario Regiment (RCAC) "Ferret Club", was founded in Oshawa in 1980 and has grown to become the Historic Vehicle Section of the Ontario Regiment Museum.
+The Oshawa Military and Industrial Museum, also known as The Ontario Regiment (RCAC) "Ferret Club," is an accredited Canadian Forces Museum located in Oshawa, Ontario, Canada.
+Founded in 1980, it has evolved into the Historic Vehicle Section of the Ontario Regiment Museum.

-The museum's maintainers are a group of volunteer military vehicle enthusiasts.
-The group includes civilians as well as several current and former members of the RCAC, and other units of the Canadian Army and the Canadian Armed Forces (CAF).
+The museum's volunteers, consisting of military vehicle enthusiasts, include civilians, as well as current and former members of the RCAC, Canadian Army, and Canadian Armed Forces (CAF).
+The collection features operational or restored vehicles, such as vintage tanks like Sherman Mark IV, Chaffee, M60, and Sheridan, as well as armored personnel carriers, trucks, and jeeps.
+Some of these vehicles are used in parades and ceremonial events involving the Ontario Regiment and other CAF units.

+Funding for restoration, maintenance, and fueling of the historic vehicle collection is provided entirely by the dedicated volunteers.
+Additionally, the museum generates operating funds by allowing select Canadian and international television or film productions to use some of its vehicles.
+Visitors can view many of the museum's displays from Stevenson Rd N, the road leading into the south field of the Oshawa Executive Airport.

 Description

 Almost every vehicle in the museum's collection is operational or in some state of repair or restoration.
-Many vehicles, including the vintage Sherman Mark IV, Chaffee, M60 and Sheridan tanks, armoured personnel carriers, trucks and jeeps, are frequently driven in parades and other ceremonial activities involving the Ontario Regiment or other units of the CAF.
+Many vehicles, including the vintage Sherman Mark IV, Chaffee, M60 and Sheridan tanks, armored personnel carriers, trucks and jeeps, are frequently driven in parades and other ceremonial activities involving the Ontario Regiment or other units of the CAF.

-The funding required to restore, maintain, and fuel the museum’s historic vehicle collection and static displays is provided entirely by volunteers—current and former members of the Canadian Forces, veterans, cadets and civilians.
+The funding required to restore, maintain, and fuel the museum's historic vehicle collection and static displays is provided entirely by volunteers—current and former members of the Canadian Forces, veterans, cadets and civilians.
 The museum raises some of its operating funds by providing the use of some vehicles for select recognizable Canadian and international television or film productions.
 Many vehicles in the museum's collection are visible from Stevenson Rd N, the road leading into the south field of the Oshawa Executive Airport.